About Neurowise

 Traditional therapeutic parenting models like PACE don’t always address the wellbeing of caregivers and practitioners, nor do they fully account for the brain-based roots of these difficulties.

-That’s where the Neurowise Parallel Track Approach comes in.
-Our programme starts by supporting the wellbeing of caregivers and practitioners, building their capacity in the areas where neurodiverse children and young people often struggle.
+Our programme is dual-track because it supports the wellbeing of caregivers and practitioners as well as children, building their capacity in the areas where neurodiverse children and young people often struggle.
 At the same time, this creates a positive ripple effect—children benefit from a more regulated environment and from the skills and understanding that adults can pass down in accessible, practical ways.

-Anna Webster, Founder of Neurowise
+Anna Webster, Founder and CEO

 My passion is to help neurodiverse families to not just survive, but thrive and enjoy life.
 As an adoptive mum to a gorgeous 12-year-old boy with FASD, ADHD, and autism, I have firsthand experience of how hard it is to manage the rollercoaster of emotions and challenging behaviours.
 I understand how overwhelming and isolating it can feel.
 And I know how much you can feel blamed and shamed by a lack of understanding and support for brain-based challenges.